SPaRC: A Spatial Pathfinding Reasoning Challenge: Related Work

-Our dataset \dataset{} addresses these limitations by requiring long-term, step-by-step path planning, where early errors in the reasoning chain can significantly impact later parts. \dataset{} requires path-finding, counting, segregation, and logic involving colors and shapes in a single task, and on different-sized puzzle grids with complex, interacting rules.
-Unlike other benchmarks, we also support problems with multiple correct solutions, allowing for testing different path-finding strategies.
+\dataset{} addresses these limitations by requiring long-term, step-by-step path planning, where early errors in the reasoning chain can significantly impact later steps. \dataset{} requires path-finding, counting, segregation, and logic involving colors and shapes in a single task, and on different-sized puzzle grids with complex, interacting rules.
+Unlike other benchmarks, we also support problems with multiple correct solutions, allowing for testing different path-finding strategies and not relying on a single solution per example.